Blog

 Plasmapheresis

-Plasmapheresis is a plasma exchange procedure that uses a machine to separate dysfunctional antibodies from a person’s blood.
+Plasmapheresis is a plasma exchange procedure that uses a machine to remove circulating antibodies and other immune factors that contribute to nerve damage in Guillain-Barre syndrome.
 Once these antibodies are removed, the blood is returned to the body.
-By reducing destructive antibodies, plasmapheresis aims to alleviate symptoms and accelerate recovery.
+By reducing harmful immune activity, plasmapheresis may help shorten symptom duration and support faster recovery.

 Research shows that Guillain-Barre patients undergoing this treatment tend to regain the ability to walk sooner than those who only receive supportive care and drugs for Guillain-Barre syndrome.